holtwick/onepile/server/webdav.md

 This is an example how to enable WebDAV on your simple web hosting that supports PHP.
 It is a sample installation of [Sabre/DAV](http://sabre.io/dav/install/).

+## Installation

+xxx

 ## CORS

+[CORS](https://developer.mozilla.org/de/docs/Web/HTTP/CORS) is required to be able to access WebDAV from web based OnePile installations like web, Windows, Linux and Android.

 If you run Apache you might want to add this to a `.htaccess` file placed in the root directory of your WebDAV installation, but **do it on your own risk! **